 No visit to L.A. would be complete without strolling down the boardwalk at Venice Beach.
-Venice Beach is like no other beach, anything goes in Venice Beach.
-Head to Muscle Beach to see some of the most ripped people every.
+Venice Beach is like no other beach.
+Anything goes in Venice Beach.
+Head to Muscle Beach to see some of the most ripped people ever.

 A quick 10-minute drive from Venice Beach is Santa Monica Beach.
 Head to Ocean Drive for some drinks while you watch the sun sink into the ocean.
 We had drinks at Blue Plate Taco, which is located right on Ocean Drive – a prime spot for watching the sunset.
 There are several places that offer happy hour specials as well, but margaritas with a sunset view were worth the price to us.